UB-CSE306/base-LEX14/README.md

-- Follow a Test-Driven Development approach, first writing black-box tests (and any supporting functions needed) using a testing framework (CUnit).
+- Follow a Test-Driven Development approach, first writing black-box tests (and any supporting functions needed) using a testing framework (Criterion).
 There may be existing blackbox tests, but these are not guaranteed to be either correct or comprehensive.
 Modify and/or add tests as needed to address all specifications properly.